-EASL’s mission is to be the Home of Hepatology so that all who are involved with treating liver disease can realise their full potential to cure and prevent it.
-The purpose of the association is to promote communication between European workers interested in the liver and its disorders.
+The European Association for the Study of the Liver mission is to be the Home of Hepatology so that all who are involved with treating liver disease can realise their full potential to cure and prevent it.
+The purpose of the association is to promote communication between European professionals interested in the liver and its disorders.
 In particular, the association shall:

 - Promote research concerning the liver